fedspendingtransparency/usaspending-api/usaspending_api/api_contracts/contracts/autocomplete/accounts/main.md

     + Body

             {
                 "results": [
                     "3010",
                     "3011",
                     "3020"
                 ]
             }

 # Data Structures

 ## ComponentFilters (object)

 Each component listed here may be omitted, null, or a string value.
 If omitted, no filtering will be performed on that component.
-If null, the filter will perform an exact match on account numbers missing that component.
+If null, the filter will include account numbers missing that component.
 If a string, the filter will perform an exact match on account numbers where that component matches the string provided except in the case of main where a partial match will be performed on the main component starting with the provided value.

 + `ata` (optional, string, nullable)
     Allocation Transfer Agency Identifier (3 characters).
 TAS only.